 She was Press Secretary to former Pennsylvania Governor Robert P. Casey during his successful 1986 campaign, and she has worked as a consultant for the Democratic National Committee and numerous political candidates.

 Vance has also worked as Assistant Counsel for the Southeastern Pennsylvania Transportation Authority, Associate in the firm of Atkinson & Archie, and Legislative Correspondent for U.S. Congresswoman Cardiss Collins.

-She is a member of numerous civic and professional organizations, including the Board of Directors of Teach for America, Greater Philadelphia Region, and the Advisory Board of the Association of Title IX Administrators (ATIXA).
+She is a member of numerous civic and professional organizations, including the Board of Directors of The Clery Center and the Advisory Board of the Association of Title IX Administrators (ATIXA).
 Vance currently serves as Chair of the Education Law Committee of the Philadelphia Bar Association.